Grace Moloney

-Grace Maria Moloney (born 1 March 1993) is an Irish professional footballer who plays as a goalkeeper for the Women's Super League 2 club Sunderland.
-Born in England, she represents the Republic of Ireland at international level.
+Grace Maria Moloney (born 1 March 1993) is a professional footballer who plays as a goalkeeper for Women's Super League 2 club Southampton.
+Born in England, she represents the Republic of Ireland at international level and was a part of their squad for the 2023 FIFA Women's World Cup.

 Early life

 Moloney was born on 1 March 1993 in Slough, Berkshire to Bill Moloney.
 Her paternal grandfather is from County Tipperary and paternal grandmother from County Cavan.

 She is a life-long fan of Celtic (her family team), she played for QPR, later on moving to Reading during her youth career, later moving back due to the facilities available to allow her to pursue her sport at an international level.
 Her father Bill, her self-confessed number one fan, travels to all her international games.

 Club career

 Reading

 Moloney played for Reading in the second-division FA WSL 2 during the 2015 FA WSL season.
 She helped the team win the league before signing a professional contract with them ahead of the 2016 season in the FAWSL 1.
 When Reading subsequently signed Mary Earps, Moloney was largely restricted to playing in the FA Women's League Cup.